International Wire Transfer Fees & How to Avoid Them in 2026

 If you’re sending a payment of 10,000 CAD, a 3% markup will add 300 CAD to your overall transfer costs

-How to transfer money internationally without fees
+How to transfer money internationally without fees in Canada

 As a general rule, it’s not possible to transfer money internationally without fees, because even services that claim to offer fee-free services charge fees which are rolled up into the exchange rate being used to convert your currency.
-Some providers offer promotional rates for new customers, though, which could offer a lower cost way to try a new service.
-You may even get a fee-free transfer.

-Wise fee-free transfer: Get low fees on all transfers - or use our Exiap Wise promo code to send up to 2,000 GBP for free
+Get low fees on all transfers - or use our Exiap Wise promo code to send up to 2,000 GBP for free (around 3,600 CAD).
+Learn more here. | |

-Remitly: Variable new customer promotions available, which may mean you get a discount.
-Learn more on Remitly website.
+Remitly: | Variable new customer promotions available, which may mean you get a discount.
+Learn more on Remitly website 🔍 |

-XE: No transfer fee (exchange rate markups apply).
-Learn more on Xe website.
+XE: | Low to no transfer fee (exchange rate markups apply).
+Learn more on Xe website 🔍 |

-WorldRemit: Variable new customer promotions available, which may mean you get a discount.
-Learn more on WorldRemit website.
+WorldRemit: | Variable new customer promotions available, which may mean you get a discount.
+Learn more on WorldRemit website 🔍 |

 How to avoid intermediary bank fees